 This spell will be taught a little differently, as the effects of the spell are actually debated.
 It falls under the realm of transfiguration, as glass is being changed into sand, though some argue it could potentially be a charm.

-You see, when glass gets broken and is crushed into very, very small pieces, it actually becomes a form of sand, which causes some debate over whether or not the spell actually causes a transformation or just disintegrates the glass.
-I believe it causes a transformation, as it must cause a separation of the silicon and limestone molecules typically in glass in order to create separate grains of these minerals present in naturally occurring sand.
+You see, when glass is broken and crushed into very, very small pieces, it actually becomes a form of sand, which causes some debate over whether or not the spell actually causes a transformation or just disintegrates the glass.
+I personally believe it causes a transformation, as it must cause a separation of the silicon and limestone molecules that make up the glass in order to create individual grains of these minerals present in naturally occurring sand.
 Additionally, both products can have various other compositions that aren’t necessarily the same as the other.

 Good day, students.
 As many of you know, I am Professor Jericho Penrose.
 Most frequently you will see me in the Defense Against the Dark Arts classroom, but today I have joined you all at the request of Professor Mitchell in order to provide a practical look at transfiguration.
 I have been told that today you are looking at the Glass to Sand Shield.
 This spell, while relatively simple within the field, can be particularly useful.
 It actually reminds me of my days training at the Ministry for the Auror Department.